Annotations

 }

 Mark a field as a property.
 A control will be added to the component, and (by default) an input port.
-The value specifies the index of the property relative to other properties - all properties must have a unique index.
+The optional weight value controls the position of the property relative to other properties.

 Supported on core fields of type Property